Richard Elman (writer): Nicaragua and the 1970s and 1980s

 Elman worked as a journalist in Central America, covering the war in Nicaragua against the Somoza regime.
 He traveled on assignment for GEO (magazine) with the photojournalist Susan Meiselas and his text accompanied her photos of the Sandinistan rebels.
 Elman's account of that trip and succeeding visits to Nicaragua are told in his Cocktails at Somoza's: A Reporter's Sketchbook.

 Throughout the 1980s, Nicaragua colored Elman's imaginative life.
 His book of poems In Chontales, his comic novel The Menu Cypher, and his collection of stories Disco Frito are all set in Nicaragua.

 1990s

 In his novel Tar Beach, Elman returned to the subject of family life in Brooklyn after World War II.
 In John Domini's review of the novel, he wrote, "rarely has a slice of life been cut so thin, so elegantly."

-His book of poems Cathedral-Tree-Train (1992) is a brooding, unsentimental but loving elegy for a friend, abstract-expressionist painter Keith Sanzenbach.
+His book of poems Cathedral-Tree-Train (1992) is an elegy for a friend, abstract-expressionist painter Keith Sanzenbach.

 Elman died shortly before the publication of his memoir, Namedropping: Mostly Literary Memoirs.
 The book consists of brief portraits of people he met, including Isaac Bashevis Singer, Faye Dunaway, Richard Penniman, and Louise Varèse.

 At various times during his career, he taught creative writing: at Bennington College (1967–68), Bennington College Summer Writing Workshop (1974–), Columbia University (1968–1976), Sarah Lawrence (1970), The University of Pennsylvania (1981–83), University of Arizona (Fall 1985), Notre Dame, and Stony Brook University.